 Phuket Old Town Sunday Night Market Walking Street

 Held every Sunday evening along Thanon Dibuk in Phuket's historic town centre, this walking street market offers a genuine alternative to the resort-area shopping experience.
-The surrounding Sino-Portuguese architecture of Phuket Old Town provides a distinctive backdrop, and the pedestrianised street fills with vendors selling handmade crafts, local artwork, vintage items, and regional souvenirs.
-It draws a healthy mix of locals and visitors, giving it an authentic community atmosphere that sets it apart from more tourist-focused markets on the island.
-Street food is a highlight, with local vendors preparing a wide range of Thai dishes and snacks throughout the evening.
-The relaxed, open-air format encourages leisurely browsing across multiple stalls, and the evening timing makes it a popular social gathering point for families and groups alike.
-The combination of shopping, food, and cultural surroundings makes it a well-rounded stop for those spending time in Phuket Old Town.
-Good to know: The market runs exclusively on Sundays from 4 PM to 10 PM, so it requires advance planning around a specific day of the week.
-Foot traffic builds significantly between 6 PM and 8 PM, so arriving closer to opening time allows for easier navigation through the stalls.
+The surrounding Sino-Portuguese architecture provides a distinctive backdrop as the pedestrianised street fills with vendors selling handmade crafts, local artwork, vintage items, and regional souvenirs.
+It draws a healthy mix of locals and visitors, giving it an authentic community atmosphere that sets it apart from more tourist-focused markets elsewhere on the island.
+Street food is a consistent highlight, with local vendors preparing a wide range of Thai dishes and snacks throughout the evening.
+The relaxed, open-air format encourages leisurely browsing across multiple stalls, and the evening setting makes it a popular social gathering point for families and groups.
+The combination of shopping, food, and cultural surroundings makes it a well-rounded stop for anyone spending time in Phuket Old Town.
+Good to know: The market runs exclusively on Sundays from 4 PM to 10 PM, so visiting requires planning around a specific day.
+Foot traffic builds considerably between 6 PM and 8 PM, and arriving closer to opening time allows for easier navigation through the stalls.
 Cash is strongly recommended, as many vendors do not accept card payments.
 Comfortable walking shoes are advisable given the amount of ground to cover.

 Experience hints